 1998 Pikes Peak News Archives

-12/19/97 Kevin Ash, a member of the Incline club, found out that the City of Colorado Springs, celebrating 50 years of running the Pikes Peak highway, is offering a $50 “Peak Pass” which will allow unlimited trips up the Pikes Peak highway in 1998.
+12/19/97 Kevin Ash, a member of the Incline Club, found out that the City of Colorado Springs, celebrating 50 years of running the Pikes Peak highway, is offering a $50 “Peak Pass” which will allow unlimited trips up the Pikes Peak highway in 1998.

 12/6/97 Five more photos were added to the course description — four of the area around the A-frame, and one of the Bottomless Pit sign.